Micah Parsons traded to the Green Bay Packers from the Cowboys after contract dispute

 The Packers gave up first-round picks in 2026 and 2027 along with three-time Pro Bowl defensive tackle Kenny Clark to get the two-time All-Pro edge rusher, who agreed to a contract extension with Green Bay.

-A person with knowledge of the details said Parsons and the Packers agreed on a record-setting $188 million, four-year contract that includes $136 million guaranteed.
-The person spoke to The Associated Press on condition of anonymity because the terms weren't announced.
+A person with knowledge of the details told The Associated Press the Packers are giving Parsons a record-setting $188 million, four-year contract that includes $136 million guaranteed.
+Cowboys owner Jerry Jones said he offered Parsons more guaranteed money.
+The person, who spoke to the AP on condition of anonymity because the terms weren't announced, said that wasn't accurate.

 Parsons becomes the highest-paid non-quarterback in NFL history.